jitsi-contrib/jitas/README.md

 ##### 6.3 Team work

-When you want to work in a remote team while using the same desktop at the same time. `Jitas` desktop is shareable and it can be used by multiple users at the same time.
+When you want to work in a remote team using the same desktop at the same time.
+`Jitas` desktop is shareable and it can be used by multiple users at the same time.

 ##### 6.4 Lecturing to a large number of remote students